jihooniab1/Study/Fuzzing/papers/LKL: The Linux Kernel Library.md

 # Evaluation
 PoC LKL Applications..
 ## Portable FTP Server
-Read file and disk images formatted with Linux kernel supported file systems <br>
+Read file and disk images formatted with Linux kernel supported file systems

-Implementation based on *Apache Portable Runtime Library API* => Ensure portability accross platforms <br>
+Implementation based on *Apache Portable Runtime Library API* => Ensure portability accross platforms

 Although this is testing application, it can be really useful for those who use Linux and other OS with dual-boot or those who want read Linux formatted media in a non-Linux OS